jussihayha/DataTinderit/README.md

 * Open a Pull Request

 ## License
-This is an open source project licensed under ??
+This is an open source project licensed under MIT

 ## Authors
 Hyvärinen Laura, Häyhä Jussi, Korhonen Pekka, Korhonen Sasu ja Sanden Marketta

 ## Acknowledgements
-Thanks to YLE for api data.
+Thanks to YLE for giving access to their data
+Ohto Rainio for developing knn-recommender